ssocias/cassie_docs/source/notifications.rst

 Each notification is saved as a `Notification Object`_.
 Most GET requests regarding notifications return either an individual object or an array of objects.

 The app should display some type of indicator when the User has 1 or more new notifications (using the `count of new notifications`_ endpoint).
-A new notification is one that was created at any point since the User last clicked the "Activity" tab.
-In order for the backend to retrieve the correct number, the app must pass the date/time of the User's last visit to the "Activity" tab in the request to retrieve the `count of new notifications`_.
+A new notification is one that was created at any point since the client app last called the ``/ap/notifications/`` endpoint.
+To determine whether or not new notifications have arrived, use the :ref:`Initialize` endpoint ``GET https://cassieapp.com/api/initialize/``.

 Users may delete notifications by tapping the small 'x' in the right hand corner of the notification.
 When they do so, a request is made to the appropriate `delete notification`_ endpoint.
 Notifications that are "completed" after the User takes action must be deleted automatically.
 For example, when the User receives a friend request, this notification must be deleted when the User accepts or rejects it.
 Because the User may accept/reject from other screens in the app, we need to coordinate for this!
 Same thing for answering a Castie.
 The server takes care of deleting such notifications so just make sure to "refresh" notifications on the client-side once the action is completed!